The Bionic guide to short term business loans

 Are there any alternative short term financing options for business?

 There are plenty of alternative short term financing options available to business owners if a short term loan from a bank or similar lender is not available to you.

 Think about how much money you need to borrow when considering these options.
 If it is a small amount of cash that is only needed for a short period but you cannot get a business loan, then you could consider applying for a business credit card.
 These are great for overcoming difficult cash flow periods but can get expensive if you do not repay them quickly.

-Other short term funding options include invoice financing - also known as factoring - which allows you to borrow money against the value of unpaid invoices from your customers.
+Other short term funding options include invoice financing - also known as factoring - which allows you to borrow money against the value of unpaid invoices from your customers, or working capital loans.

-If short term loans seem expensive, as they often are, and you are confident that you can make repayments for a number of years into the future, then a longer term loan may be more suitable.
+If short term loans seem expensive, as they often are, and you are confident that you can make repayments for a number of years into the future, then a longer-term loan may be more suitable.
 These could take longer to arrange with your bank but may prove to be less of a drain on your budget each month.
-There are many types of long or medium term business loan available, and Bionic can help you find the one most suited to your needs.
+There are many types of long or medium-term business loans available, and Bionic can help you find the one most suited to your needs.

 How to find the right type of loan for your business